Wonbin-Jung/2020_fall_cs470_project/README.md

 This project is about suggestion of complex adversarial training against multiple adversarial attacks.

+Please refer our final report to know more about the project.

 ## Code Description

 There is two ipynb files and N pth file.